History of NYOS

 17 June 2004

-NYOS celebrates its 25th anniversary at Holyrood House.
+NYOS celebrated its 25th anniversary at Holyrood House.
 The event coincides with the release of Nurturing Talent by Ex-Chairman Colin MacLean, a book which reflects on the context for NYOS and the people who gave life to the organisation in its first 25 years.

 2005